B1

 - Finish vs. End: to finish

-A comprehensive guide on the difference between "finish" and "end," focusing on the verb "to finish," including usage, examples, and common phrases.
+The difference between "finish" and "end," focusing on the verb "to finish" and how it is used to indicate completing something.

 - Think vs. Believe: to think, to believe